 The viewpoint is at the west end of the park, and offers a magnificent view of the North, South and Main Umpqua Rivers.
 A paved trail leads to the viewpoint, which will include resting benches, picnic tables and barbecues, all wheelchair accessible.
 We have engineered plans, and a landscape design.
-Our intent is to build this in 2017.

 Phase 2.
 Fishing Dock